Eating Well as You Age

 Grains – Be smart with your carbs and choose whole grains over processed white flour for more nutrients and more fiber.
 If you’re not sure, look for pasta, breads, and cereals that list “whole” in the ingredient list.
 Older adults need 6-7 ounces of grains each day (one ounce is about 1 slice of whole grain bread).

-Protein – Adults over 50 need about 1 to 1.5 grams per kilogram (2.2lbs) of bodyweight.
-This translates to 68 to 102g of protein per day for a person weighing 150 lbs.
-Divide your protein intake among meals but aim for 25 to 40g of high-quality protein per meal; less than 15g won’t benefit bone or muscle.
-Vary your sources instead of relying on red meat, including more fish, beans, peas, eggs, nuts, seeds, and low-fat milk and cheese in your diet.
+Protein – Adults over 50 without kidney disease or diabetes need about 1 to 1.5 grams per kilogram (2.2lbs) of bodyweight.
+This translates to 68 to 102g of high-quality protein per day for a person weighing 150 lbs.
+(0.5 g of protein per lb. of body weight is close enough).
+Try to divide your protein intake equally among meals.
+It’s important to vary your sources of protein instead of relying on red meat, including more fish, beans, peas, eggs, nuts, seeds, and low-fat milk and cheese in your diet.

 Getting more high-quality protein in your diet

-As you age, eating sufficient high-quality protein can help you maintain physical function and reduce muscle loss.
-It can also improve your mood, boost your resistance to stress, anxiety, and depression, and even help you think clearly.
-But eating too much low-quality protein from red meat and processed meat products, such as hot dogs, bacon, and salami, can increase your risk of heart disease, cancer, or other diseases.
+As you age, eating sufficient high-quality protein can improve your mood, boost your resistance to stress, anxiety, and depression, and even help you think clearly.
+It may also help you maintain physical function and reduce muscle loss, especially if accompanied by strength training at least twice a week.
+However, eating too much low-quality protein from red meat and processed meat products, such as hot dogs, bacon, and salami, can increase your risk of heart disease, cancer, or other diseases.

 To include more high-quality protein in your diet, try replacing red meat and processed meat with fish, skinless chicken and turkey, low-fat dairy, and plant-based protein sources.
 Replacing the red meat you eat with high-quality protein for just a few meals a week could have a real beneficial impact on your overall health.